poojarao8/IACS_computes_2019/_notebooks/day3_Day3-Strings.md

 print(line.rstrip() + ".")
 ```

+    Lots of     spaces.
+    Lots of     spaces        .
+         Lots of     spaces.

 We can also get rid of all the white space in a string and save each word into as a seperate element of a list using a function called `split( )`.